• Skip to primary navigation

 Tips

 1. Make sure the butter for the frangipane (not the base) has softened before starting to cream together the butter and sugar.
-This can be done by removing from the fridge ahead of starting to prepare the frangipane, or by using the appropriate setting on a microwave to soften (but take care not to melt).
+This can be done by removing from the fridge ahead of starting to prepare the frangipane.
 If the butter is used straight from the fridge it will be too hard to mix.

 2. This recipe is not suitable for doubling the quantities as it will affect the baking time.
 If you would like to bake a larger quantity then I recommend baking in separate batches.